khushboop09/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis
-For sentiment analysis of twitter tweets about "demonetization in India".
+For sentiment analysis of twitter tweets about "demonetization in India" using Python.
 The program tells whether a tweet is positive or negative. </br> Saves the output in a csv file called "demonisation_analysis.csv".

 # Dependencies required:
 1. Tweepy (Twitter python library)